bestbat/Homura/Borked.md

 # Borked

-A list of games that dont work.
+A list of games that dont work or are unplayable.

 - Terraria (Start & stop)
 - Stardew Valley (Start & stop)